Category: B1 Blog

 • Writing is a system.

 • Writing is a system for making thinking visible.
-It’s power is in systems, theory, and revision.
+Its power is in systems, theory, and revision.

 • The parts are Five Fs, Levels of Analysis, and Systems-Thinking.